-UW System, along with the National Academies of Science, Engineering, and Medicine, joins other institutions in Higher Education to prevent and address sexual harassment.
+The UW System – along with the National Academies of Science, Engineering, and Medicine – joins other institutions in higher education to prevent and address sexual harassment by participating in the Action Collaborative on Preventing Sexual Harassment in Higher Education.
 The Action Collaborative works to provide a framework to:

 The Action Collaborative creates an active space where colleges, universities, and other research and training institutions will identify, research, develop, and implement efforts that move beyond basic legal compliance to evidence-based policies and practices for addressing and preventing all forms of sexual harassment and promoting a campus climate of civility and respect.

-- Work to address any on-the-ground barriers, unintended consequences, and challenges that arise in working to implement strategies and practices.
+- work to address any on-the-ground barriers, unintended consequences, and challenges that arise in working to implement strategies and practices; and

-The University of Wisconsin System along with 14 other members of the Action Collaborative are part of the Prevention Working Group working to develop, implement, evaluate, and compile approaches for creating environments and organizational climates that prevent sexual harassment.
+The UW System, along with 14 other members of the Action Collaborative, is part of the Prevention Working Group working to develop, implement, evaluate, and compile approaches for creating environments and organizational climates that prevent sexual harassment.

 Resources if you or someone you know has experienced sexual violence or harassment but is not in immediate danger.

-Sexual Harassment in higher education is pervasive, harmful, and costly.
-This has been emphasized by brave women recounting their experiences and by the findings in our recent report on the Sexual Harassment of Women.
-To learn about promising approaches and innovative ideas or to share ideas about how to prevent and address sexual harassment, join the Annual Summit hosted by the National Academies’ Action Collaborative on Preventing Sexual Harassment in Higher Education.
+Sexual harassment in higher education is pervasive, harmful, and costly.
+This has been emphasized by brave women recounting their experiences and by the findings in the 2018 report Sexual Harassment of Women.
+To learn about promising approaches and innovative ideas or to share ideas about how to prevent and address sexual harassment, join the Action Collaborative on Preventing Sexual Harassment in Higher Education Annual Summit.

-This Summit aims to identify and elevate promising practices for preventing sexual harassment in higher education.
-Through a combination of plenary sessions, panel discussions, and concurrent sessions, this day-and-a-half event will serve as an opportunity for members of the Action Collaborative and the broader higher education community to gather information, engage in a dialogue, and gain diverse perspectives on how to effectively prevent sexual harassment.
+This summit aims to identify and elevate promising practices for preventing sexual harassment in higher education.
+Through a combination of plenary sessions, panel discussions, and concurrent sessions, this day-and-a-half event serves as an opportunity for members of the Action Collaborative and the broader higher education community to gather information, engage in a dialogue, and gain diverse perspectives on how to effectively prevent sexual harassment.